zoom/meetingsdk-auth-endpoint-sample/README.md

-# Zoom Web SDK Sample Signature Node.js
+# Zoom Web Client SDK Sample Signature Node.js

-This is a Node.js / Express server that generates a [Web SDK signature](https://marketplace.zoom.us/docs/sdk/native-sdks/web/essential/signature) via an http request from your frontend for use in the Web SDK.
+This is a Node.js / Express server that generates a [Web Client SDK signature](https://marketplace.zoom.us/docs/sdk/native-sdks/web/essential/signature) via an http request from your frontend for use in the Web Client SDK.

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)